django-webtest/django-webtest/README.rst

     contexts and templates produced by a view, rather than the HTML rendered to the end-user.

 WebTest plays on the same field as twill.
-WebTest has a nice API, is fast, small, talks to the django application via WSGI instead of HTTP and is an easy way to write functional/integration/acceptance tests.

-Twill is also a great tool and it also can be easily integrated with django (see django-test-utils package) and I also enjoy it much.
-But I prefer WebTest over twill because twill is old (last release is in 2007), communicates via HTTP instead of WSGI (though there is workaround for that), lacks support for unicode and have a much larger codebase to hack on. django-webtest is also able to provide access to the names of rendered templates and template context just like native django TestClient.
-Twill however understands HTML better and is more mature so consider it if WebTest doesn't fit for some reason.
+WebTest has a nice API, is fast, small, talks to the django application via WSGI instead of HTTP and is an easy way to write functional/integration/acceptance tests. django-webtest is able to provide access to the names of rendered templates and template context just like native django TestClient.

 Contributing
 ============